sammmlow/openspacesg/source/_build/html/_sources/about.rst.txt

     Sarthak (Administrator)
     ^^^^^^^^^^^^^^^^^^^^^^^

     Aerospace Engineer at AGI.
-PhD candidate at NTU.
+PhD Candidate at NTU.
 Research on gravity waves in planetary atmospheres, and expertise in satellite systems and ADCS.
 Lifts and plays drums.

     :badge:`sarthak.srivastava3@gmail.com,badge-info`